ognistik/alfred-superwhisper/README.md

 * All available Hotkeys have notes to indicate their function.

-* Both the main menu and modes menu have additional options with modifiers, make sure to read and familiarize yourself with these to make the most of the workflow.
+* Both the main menu and modes menu have additional options with modifiers.
+Make sure to read and familiarize yourself with these to make the most of the workflow.

 * Hotkeys have been color-coded as follows:
   * Blue: Quick access to the workflow menus and its main options.